WHAT'S THE SINGLE MOST IMPORTANT THING FOR ME TO SEE?

 More than just showing you around, professional guides interact with guests on several levels including conversation, storytelling and humor.
 If your time is short guides can offer a sharp focus to your sightseeing and they can also help you with "what next" if you have more time to spend on your own.

-If you are revisiting Washington, D.C.
+If you are visiting Washington, D.C.
 Guild guides can offer tours off the beaten path and offer sites without lines and hidden gems that only a local could share.
 Just as important, tour guides know when best to visit sites, which places you can skip when the lines are long and how to avoid rush hour traffic.
 Washington, D.C. and the surrounding areas are exceptionally rich in historical and cultural significance and knowledgeable Guild guides offer a depth of experience and knowledge no guidebook or plaque-reading will come even close to.

 When you know the dates that you will be in Washington, DC and have made your travel plans, you can hire a professional guide for a half-day or longer after filling out the HireGuides4DC form on this site.
 If you need group travel arrangements, contact one of the tour guide companies in the Affiliates Directory on this site.